Structural formula

-The structural formula of a chemical compound is a graphic representation of the molecular structure (determined by structural chemistry methods), showing how the atoms are possibly arranged in the real three-dimensional space.
+The structural formula of a chemical compound is a graphic representation of the molecular structure (determined by structural chemistry methods), showing how the atoms are connected to one another.
 The chemical bonding within the molecule is also shown, either explicitly or implicitly.
 Unlike other chemical formula types, which have a limited number of symbols and are capable of only limited descriptive power, structural formulas provide a more complete geometric representation of the molecular structure.
 For example, many chemical compounds exist in different isomeric forms, which have different enantiomeric structures but the same molecular formula.
-There are multiple types of ways to draw these structural formulas such as: Lewis Structures, condensed formulas, skeletal formulas, Newman projections, Cyclohexane conformations, Haworth projections, and Fischer projections.
+There are multiple types of ways to draw these structural formulas such as: Lewis structures, condensed formulas, skeletal formulas, Newman projections, Cyclohexane conformations, Haworth projections, and Fischer projections.

 Several systematic chemical naming formats, as in chemical databases, are used that are equivalent to, and as powerful as, geometric structures.
 These chemical nomenclature systems include SMILES, InChI and CML.
 These systematic chemical names can be converted to structural formulas and vice versa, but chemists nearly always describe a chemical reaction or synthesis using structural formulas rather than chemical names, because the structural formulas allow the chemist to visualize the molecules and the structural changes that occur in them during chemical reactions.
 ChemSketch and ChemDraw are popular downloads/websites that allow users to draw reactions and structural formulas, typically in the Lewis Structure style.

-Structures in Structural Formulas
+Structures in structural formulas

 Bonds

 Bonds are often shown as a line that connects one atom to another.
 One line indicates a single bond.
 Two lines indicate a double bond, and three lines indicate a triple bond.
 In some structures the atoms in between each bond are specified and shown.
 However, in some structures, the carbon molecules are not written out specifically.
 Instead, these carbons are indicated by a corner that forms when two lines connect.
 Additionally, Hydrogen atoms are implied and not usually drawn out.
 These can be inferred based on how many other atoms the carbon is attached to.
 For example, if Carbon A is attached to one other Carbon B, Carbon A will have three hydrogens in order to fill its octet.

 Electrons

-Electrons are usually shown as colored in circles.
+Electrons are usually shown as colored-in circles.
 One circle indicates one electron.
 Two circles indicate a pair of electrons.
 Typically, a pair of electrons will also indicate a negative charge.
-By using the colored circles, the number of electrons in the valence shell of each respective atom is indicated providing further descriptive information regarding the reactive capacity of that atom in the molecule.
+By using the colored circles, the number of electrons in the valence shell of each respective atom is indicated, providing further descriptive information regarding the reactive capacity of that atom in the molecule.